Liam Gallagher announces new single 'Everything's Electric'

 He’ll also take to the stage at Manchester’s Etihad Stadium and Glasgow’s Hampden Park that same month, with support coming from The Streets (Manchester), Kasabian (Glasgow) and Goat Girl (both dates).

-The singer revealed last November that ‘C’mon You Know’ was “finished” and being sent off to be mixed.
+The singer revealed last November that ‘C’mon You Know’ was “finished” and had been sent off to be mixed.

 Liam Gallagher headlined Reading & Leeds, Isle of Wight Festival and TRNSMT last summer, as well as performing a free gig for NHS workers at The O2 Arena in London.